-Identify, assess and prioritize potential environmental risks.
-Prevent or minimize priority risks through careful planning and design, allocation of financial resources, management and workplace procedures.
-Intervene promptly in the event of adverse impacts arising.
+This is to identify, assess and prioritize potential environmental risks associated with the mining activities at EPL 7228.
+The main objective of is to prevent or minimize priority risks through careful planning and design, allocation of financial resources, management and workplace procedures.
+In cases where the event of adverse impacts arises, a prompt intervention by the proponent will be done and a through procedure of how this will be done will be outlined in the safety and management policies of the proponent's profile.